 Plugging your device straight into the mains charger will produce much speedier results, but there are still a couple of steps you can take to maximise that charging potential.

 Beginning with getting the right charger.
 For smartphones, tablets and pretty much any device, the best solution is always going to be the one you get in the box.
 Matching the device and charger manufacturers will bring about the more efficient results, but sooner or later they tend to pack in.
 When this inevitability does occur, you’re better off buying a direct replacement.
 If not, a number of third party chargers will do the job (with a handy saving made in the process) just as well.
 Oh and at present, wireless charging can’t quite pump out the required performance, so it’s best avoided.

 Plug purchased, you can still squeeze out a better charging performance by using the right cable.
 Again, the original cable that came with the device will give the best performance.
 If it needs replacing, avoid the cheap option as it will likely be underpowered and charge your device slower.

 Indeed USB technology is currently undergoing an upgrade.
-USB Type-C is about to be rolled out to a smartphone near you.
-Supporting up to 100 watts of power outage, USB-C is one step to banishing the smartphone’s biggest frustration.
-With support for the tech announced in Android’s latest update, Android Marshmallow, expect it to be compatible with your next smartphone or tablet purchase.
+USB Type-C supports up to 100 watts of power outage, and is a step on the way to banishing the smartphone’s biggest frustration.

 Use Airplane Mode